etag/user_documentation/User_Guide_for_ETAG.md

 ## Upload files
 Three files are required by ETAG for upload.
 ETAG understands (parses) data from certain fields to populate the database.

-- RFID reads
+- RFID Reads
 - Animals
-- Reader locations
+- Reader Locations

 You can upload these data files to ETAG manually (all three) or automatically (RFID reads only).
+Once you have Animals and Reader Locations, you can upload the updated RFID Reads file as you get more reads.

 ### Required fields
-All extra columns in Animals and Reader Locations will be put in a JSON field that stores data in a single, queryable column.
+Required fields are shown when you download the template from ETAG.
+The template file is only shown when you do not have updates.
+All extra columns in Animals and Reader Locations will be put in JSON fields that store data in a single, queryable column per table (for Animals and Reader Locations).
-#### RFID reads
-#### Animals
-#### Reader locations

 ### Manually
 Use the upload tab to load the three files.
 Visit our OSF page to see example data formatted correctly.  *LINK HERE*.